nus-cs2103-AY2223S1/tp/docs/team/marcuspang.md

 ### Project: TruthTable

-TruthTable is a task-management software specially targeted towards tech-savy university students leading teams in software engineering modules to build projects.
+TruthTable is a task-management software specially targeted towards tech-savvy university students leading teams in software engineering modules to build projects.
 It helps track the team's progress and delegate tasks effectively.

 Given below are my contributions to the project.